What I do

 Higher order interactions and species coexistence

 Are ecological communities more than just the sum of their parts?
 If you knew enough about the population dynamics of each species on its own, and about all the pairwise interspecific interactions, could you predict the population dynamics of every species in the entire community?
 If not, the community dynamics are driven in part by “higher order” interactions: “emergent” effects that can’t be predicted just from knowledge of single-species and pairwise dynamics.
 Higher order interactions potentially present a major challenge to our ability to explain and predict community dynamics, but we don’t know much about their prevalence or importance.
-Ecologists have some good short-term case studies of some of the the biological mechanisms that can give rise to higher order interactions, but few long-term studies of their consequences for community dynamics.
+Ecologists have some good short-term case studies of some of the the biological mechanisms that can give rise to higher order interactions, but few predictions about the circumstances in which higher order interactions will matter, and few long-term studies of their consequences for community dynamics.
 Protist microcosms are a great system in which to study the consequences of higher order interactions for community dynamics.
 Indeed, pioneering experiments tried to do this decades ago, but back then we didn’t have the statistical tools needed to properly analyze such experiments.
 We have those tools now.
-My current graduate student Ross Conner will be building on a pilot microcosm experiment by my undergraduate honors student Christine Song, quantifying higher order interactions and whether they typically promote species coexistence (as a bit of recent theory suggests they should).
-Ross will also be developing and testing hypotheses about the circumstances under which higher order interactions should be strong or weak.
+Here’s a recording of a recent online seminar I gave on the theoretical side of this ongoing research.